 Murder Of Fire – Hybrid Dragonknight PVE Build Written guide updated for updated for The Scribes of Fate DLC: Q1 2023 Older video but still relevant.
 This HYBRID Dragonknight build was made for the sole purpose of making the most out of the class in terms of damage and accessibility

-Fury – Stamina Dragonknight PVP Build Written guide updated for The Lost Depths DLC: Q3 2022 Older video but still relevant.
-This particular build wasn’t set for release, more of a personal set-up BUT during the Midyear mayhem event in the live streams, this was so popular and I had
+Fury – Stamina Dragonknight PVP Build Written guide updated for updated for The Scribes of Fate DLC: Q1 2023 Older video but still relevant.
+This particular build wasn’t set for release, more of a personal set-up BUT during the Midyear mayhem event in the live streams, this was so popular

-Burn – Magicka Dragonknight PVE Build Written guide updated for The Lost Depths DLC: Q3 2022 Older video but still relevant.
+Burn – Magicka Dragonknight PVE Build Written guide updated for updated for The Scribes of Fate DLC: Q1 2023 Older video but still relevant.
 This Magicka Dragonknight is for ALL players and for ALL content, YES even the hardest modes and content in the game!
-There are several different options for gear regardless
+There are several different options